ebmdatalab/registry_scrapers_parsers/README.md

 EUCTR Results Pages - Built and Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/EUCTR/Results%20Section%20Scrape

-ANZCTR - Built and Partially Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ANZCTR%20(AusNZ)
+ANZCTR - Built and Tested:
+https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ANZCTR%20(AusNZ)
+Note: This gets XML from the website and converts it which makes it more flexible as you can export discrete searches as needed.
+ANZCTR also has a an east crawling interface here: http://www.anzctr.org.au/crawl.aspx

 CRIS - Built and Partially Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CRiS%20(S.%20Korea)